core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Pairwise Keys ## {#sec-derivation-pairwise}

-Certain signature schemes, such as EdDSA and ECDSA, support a secure combined signature and encryption scheme.
+In certain Elliptic Curve Cryptographic schemes, it is possible to use public/private key pairs with both signature operations (ECDSA or EdDSA) and key agreement operations (ECDH).
 This section specifies the derivation of "pairwise keys" for use in the pairwise mode defined in {{sec-pairwise-protection}}.

-Group OSCORE keys used for both signature and encryption MUST be used only for purposes related to Group OSCORE.
+Group OSCORE keys used for both signature operations and key agreement operations MUST be used only for purposes related to Group OSCORE.
 These include the processing of messages with Group OSCORE, as well as performing proof of possession of private keys, e.g., upon joining a group through the Group Manager (see {{group-manager}}).

 ### Derivation of Pairwise Keys ### {#key-derivation-pairwise}